 Great artists inspire us to think in ways we’ve never thought before, and stir in us powerful feelings from the past.
 Each of our panelists has spent her entire career believing this and chasing opportunities to prove it.

-Agents Power Panel is our annual chat with some of the industry’s most influential players and this year’s session features five of the most visionary and optimistic people in the business.
+Agents Power Panel is our annual chat with some of the industry’s most influential players and this year’s session features four of the most visionary and optimistic people in the business.
 As women in senior leadership positions, their experiences give them a different lens.
 That’s invaluable.

 Success is a moving target, and the factory line approach to managing talent never works.
 These agents manage talent at different times in different ways but always with originality, tenacity, empathy, and passion.